 Let me guess, the video interviews you are filming right now are alright but not great?
-I bet they could look could look more better, more cinematic and overall just more professional.
+I bet they could look better, more cinematic, and overall just more professional.
 You’ve come to the right place!

-In this article we will break down the best lighting tip, advice and ways you can improve your lighting setup for video interviews.
+In this article, we will break down the best lighting tip, advice, and ways you can improve your interview lighting.
 But first the why.

 Why improve the quality of your videos?

 There is always a way to make things better for you and others who consume your content.
 Making any change requires you to follow new rules, more innovative technologies, and adoption of different ways of doing things.
 But without them change will never happen and the quality of the content we create will become stagnant.

 When it comes to creating a video in this day and age, picking up a phone camera or setting up a mirrorless camera has never been easier.
 The evolution of technology has also made recording video on practically any device a fraction of the cost.